Fernando Wood

 After leaving the mayor's office, Wood was elected to several more terms in the House of Representatives, where he served for sixteen years.
-In his final two terms in that office, he served as Chairman of the powerful House Committee on Ways and Means.
+In his final two terms in that office, he served as chairman of the powerful House Committee on Ways and Means.

 Throughout his career, Wood expressed political sympathies for the Southern United States, including during the American Civil War.
-He once suggested to the New York City Council that the city should declare itself an independent city-state in order to continue its profitable cotton trade with the Confederate States of America.
+He was a member of the Copperhead faction, which opposed the war and called for an immediate peace settlement with the Confederacy.
+He once suggested to the New York City Council that the city should declare itself an independent city-state, as the "Free City of Tri-insula," in order to continue its profitable cotton trade with the Confederacy.
 In the House, he was a vocal opponent of President Abraham Lincoln and one of the main opponents of the Thirteenth Amendment, which abolished slavery in the United States.

 Early life

-Fernando Wood was born in Philadelphia on February 14, 1812.
+Fernando Wood was born in Philadelphia on June 14, 1812.
 His Spanish forename was chosen by his mother, who found it in The Three Spaniards, an English gothic novel written by George Walker.

 His father, Benjamin Wood, was a speculator in dry goods who was bankrupted by the Panic of 1819.
-His mother, Rebecca (née Lehman) Wood, was the daughter of a recent immigrant from Hamburg who had been wounded at the Battle of Yorktown.
+His mother, Rebecca (née Lehman) Wood, was the daughter of a recent German immigrant from Hamburg who had been wounded at the Battle of Yorktown.

 Fernando had six siblings: four brothers and two sisters.
 His brother, named Benjamin Wood after their father, also served in the U.S. Congress.
 Throughout Fernando Wood's career, Benjamin was his sole trusted ally.
+As a partner in Wood, Eddy & Company, Benjamin owned and operated southern lotteries in New York City, a lucrative quasi-legal industry that his brother protected as mayor.
+Benjamin later also managed the affairs of Mozart Hall, the Democratic faction founded in 1859 by Fernando after the brothers lost control of Tammany Hall.

 During Fernando's childhood, his father moved the family frequently: from Philadelphia to Shelbyville, Kentucky; New Orleans; Havana, Cuba; Charleston, South Carolina; and finally New York City, where he opened a tobacconist store in 1821.
-The business failed by 1829 and Benjamin Wood left his family to die, impoverished and alone in Charleston.
+The business failed by 1829 and Benjamin Wood left for Charleston, where he died two years later, impoverished and alone.